Home

 Julia Robertson (born Edinburgh) is listed in the 1861 census as a Boarder in Clifton, Bristol, England.
 Her brother Donald Robertson is not identified.

-In the 1871 census, now 25 year old Julia CO Robertson, an annuitant, is listed as a visitor at 1 ‘Freemantle’?
+In the 1871 census, now 25 year old Julia Robertson, an annuitant, is listed as a visitor at 1 ‘Freemantle’?
 Villas in Clifton, Bristol, England.

-The 35 year old Julia CO Robertson (born 1846)is listed as a 'Church Worker' living at 8 Ellenbro?
-Crescent, Weston Super Mare, Axbridge, Somerset, England.
-She appears to be living with the Penruddock family and their servant:
+By 1881, 35 year old Julia is listed as a Church Worker living at 8 Ellenbro?
+Crescent, Weston Super Mare in Somerset, England.
+She appears to be living with the Penruddock family:

 Donald Robertson and his wife, shown as 'Alice' (perhaps a second name) were living in Witham, Frome, Somerset.
 He was shown as a 'Gentleman of Independent Means'.
 It is not believed that they had any children.